aiven/terraform-provider-aiven/docs/resources/organization.md

 page_title: "aiven_organization Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  The Organization resource allows the creation and management of an Aiven Organization.
+  Creates and manages an organization in Aiven.
 ---

 # aiven_organization (Resource)

-The Organization resource allows the creation and management of an Aiven Organization.
+Creates and manages an organization in Aiven.

 ## Example Usage